What is a business purchase agreement?

 There may be other IP that needs to be registered at transfer, such as trade marks.

 So much depends on warranties

-The basic structure on any business purchase or sale agreement is based on warranties.
+The basic structure on any business purchase or business sale agreement is based on warranties

+.
 Warranties are promises made by the seller to the buyer.
 Over the years they have evolved into a system whereby each warranty stays in the same exact form as the buyer wants and is not edited.
-Instead, if the seller cannot make the promise, he qualifies its terms as part of a “disclosure letter”.
-This is fully explained in the notes to every document.
+Instead, if the seller cannot make the promise, he qualifies its terms as part of a disclosure letter.

-The warranties we provide give generous cover to the buyer.
+The warranties we provide in our business sale agreement give generous cover to the buyer.
 You will probably want to delete a few, but they are drawn to be appropriate for the particular type of transaction to which that document relates.

 We have taken great care to draw the warranties in simple language so that both sides are absolutely clear about what is being warranted.
 We have included a large choice because it is easier for you to remove what you don't need than to word new warranties yourself.

-Some of these documents include up to 100 warranties covering a wide range of affairs, from tax and accounts to contracts, the real properties, employees, intellectual property, information technology and more.
+Some of these bu include up to 100 warranties covering a wide range of affairs, from tax and accounts to contracts, the real properties, employees, IP, information technology and more.

 Timing of the deal